 conformance

-Conformance to this recommended practice requires that Additional Information is collected as described in Section 5.
+Conformance to this recommended practice requires that Additional Information is collected as described in Sections 4 and 5.

 document structure

-Section 2 gives an overview of the document concepts which are expanded in the following sections.
-The Collection Groups in the project are described in more detail in Section 3.
+Section 2 gives an overview of the document concepts and the way in which activities in projects can be grouped.
+These are expanded in the following sections.
+The overlapping activities that occur throughout a project or phases in projects are described in more detail in Section 3.
 Section 4 defines the areas about which information should be collected and identifies the major pieces of information related to eventual re-use and exploitation which need to be collected.
-Section 5 shows the way in which that information may evolve through the project.
+Section 5 shows a Framework for the way in which that minimum useful information that should be captured may evolve through the project.

+The Annexes provide supporting information.
+ANNEX A provides more details from PMBOK and DMBOK, from which a number of concepts are drawn.
+A brief comparison of other ways to break down projects is in ANNEX B. Checklists specific for Space projects are given in ANNEX C. Examples of Frameworks, in less detail, are provided for a broader set of domains in ANNEX D. Security considerations are discussed in ANNEX E.

 definitions